 "Yeah, and the brats will have drank it all if we don't hurry."
 Lily tugged on his hand again, and Rick followed laughing.

-Lynn sat on her bed, glaring at the clock.
+Lynn sat on her bed in her bathrobe, hair wet from the shower, glaring at the clock.
 There were other members of the family that needed to be informed, and she was not looking forward to it, yet at the same time wanted it over with.

 The information should have been shared last night, and the longer Lynn put it off the harder it became.